Lamborghini Urus Rental Miami Review | Price, Seats, SUV Fit

 How much does it cost to rent a Lamborghini Urus in Miami?

 The Lamborghini Urus rents for $1,295 per day at Monarc VIP.
-Multi-day bookings receive discounted rates.
+Multi-day bookings can move into longer-duration rate tiers.
 The rate includes 100 miles per day, 24/7 roadside assistance, and a full vehicle orientation.
 The security deposit is $1,500, held on a credit card and released after return.
 For the full cost breakdown, see our Urus rental cost guide.

 Why is the Lamborghini Urus the most popular exotic rental in Miami?